What is Psychotherapy?

-Psychotherapy (commonly called “therapy”) is a patient-centered approach to mental health care that helps patients identify triggers, build on their strengths, and develop appropriate coping mechanisms.
+Psychotherapy (commonly called “therapy, talk therapy, and individual therapy”) is a patient-centered approach to mental health care.
+Psychotherapy helps patients identify triggers, build on their strengths, and develop appropriate coping mechanisms.
 It is at the heart of much of the mental health treatment conducted in the United States.

 In individual therapy, a patient speaks with a therapist one-on-one.
-This is different from group, couple’s, or family therapy.
+This is different from group therapy, couple’s, or family therapy.
 Therapists may use different styles and methods of me therapy depending on their expertise and the patient’s needs.

 Who Provides Therapy?

-LifeStance Health is proud to employ some of the most compassionate and qualified mental health care professionals around, including our therapists.
-These licensed providers come from a variety of educational backgrounds, but they are all licensed to provide clinical therapy in their states.
+LifeStance Health is proud to employ some of the most compassionate and qualified mental health professionals around, including our therapists.
+Licensed psychotherapy providers come from a variety of educational backgrounds, but are all licensed to provide clinical therapy in their states.

 “Therapist” is not an official title like doctor or attorney.
 Instead, it’s a catch-all term that includes many kinds of licensed professionals.
 Depending on who you choose, your therapist could be a:

 While the letters after their names are different, our therapists share a common goal: to help our patients thrive.